PINSAT: Parallelized Interleaving of Graph Search and Trajectory Optimization for Kinodynamic Motion Planning: Problem Formulation

-where $\traj : [0, T] \rightarrow \lowdspace$ is a spatial trajectory that is $\gamma$-times differentiable and continuous, $w_1$ and $w_2$ trade-off the relative importance between path length and duration, and $\traj^{(j)}(t) =\frac{d^j\traj(t)}{dt^j}$ is the $l$-th derivative of $\traj(t)$.
-The Eq. \ref{eq:obj2} is the constraint on the maximum duration of the trajectory, Eq. \ref{eq:obj3} is the boundary start and goal conditions, Eq. \ref{eq:obj4} are the system limits on the derivatives of the positional trajectory and Eq. \ref{eq:obj5} requires the trajectory to lie in $\freespace$.
+where $\traj : [0, T] \rightarrow \lowdspace$ is a spatial trajectory that is $\gamma$-times differentiable and therefore continuous, $w_1$ and $w_2$ trade-off the relative importance between path length and duration, and $\traj^{(j)}(t) =\frac{d^j\traj(t)}{dt^j}$ is the $j$-th derivative of $\traj(t)$.
+The Eq. \ref{eq:obj2} is the constraint on the maximum duration of the trajectory, Eq. \ref{eq:obj3} is the boundary start and goal conditions, Eq. \ref{eq:obj4} is the element-wise system limit on the derivatives of the positional trajectory, Eq. \ref{eq:obj5} requires the trajectory to lie in $\freespace$ and Eq. \ref{eq:obj6} imposes the degree of continuity on the trajectory.
 The minimizer of the Eq. \ref{eq:obj} is a trajectory $\traj_{\textbf{x}^S\textbf{x}^G}(t)$\footnote{The argument $t$ of the $\traj(t)$ may be dropped for brevity.} that connects start state $\state^S$ to the goal region $\goalreg$.
 There is a computational budget of \numthreads threads available, which can run in parallel.

 \FloatBarrier